BAL-ROCS-BUT-COOL/calib-commons/README.md

 - Filenames **must match across cameras** to ensure synchronization (e.g., `1.jpg` in `camera1` corresponds to `1.jpg` in `camera2`).

 ### How does the evaluation works?
 Individual correspondences between cameras are obtained using the synchronized images of the calibration board. *Individual* correspondences means that membership to boards are not considered.
 The calibration board is only used to obtain accurate inter-camera correspondences.
-The evaluation consist of **inimizing the total reprojection error**:
+The evaluation consist of **minimizing the total reprojection error**:

 - First, initial estimates of 3D points are obtained by performing pairwise triangulation between cameras.
 If a 3D point is calculated multiple times from different camera pairs, the median of these computed coordinates is taken as the initial estimate for that 3D point.